Scream 4: Filming

 On a budget of $40 million, principal photography began on June 28, 2010.
 Filming was scheduled to end on September 6, after a 42-day shoot, but instead concluded on September 24.
 Filming took place in and around Ann Arbor, Michigan.
 Scenes portraying Woodsboro High School featured in the original Scream film were shot at Woodworth Middle School in Dearborn, Michigan.
 The former 16th District Court in Livonia, Michigan was used as a police station.

-In April 2010, while scouting for a bookstore to use in the film, Craven spotted a new bookstore that had not yet opened in downtown Northville, Michigan named Next Chapter Bookstore Bistro.
+In April 2010, while scouting for a bookstore to use in the film, Craven spotted a new bookstore that had not yet opened in downtown Northville, Michigan, named Next Chapter Bookstore Bistro.
 Craven instantly loved the building as well as the name and decided to use both in the film.
 He also hired the owner's chef to prepare the food and pastry for a scene in the film.
 The scenes were shot the first week of July.
-After the test screening in January, Craven and Weinstein did not think two scenes played well for the audience.
+After the test screening in January, Craven and Weinstein did not think the scenes played well for the audience.
 Aimee Teegarden and Alison Brie returned to Detroit in late January and early February 2011 for four days of additional shooting.
 The scenes involved Teegarden's character, who is stalked at her home, and Brie's character, who is attacked in a parking garage.

 The film also extensively used computer-generated imagery for the first time in the franchise.
 For example, instead of using a "collapsing knife", the knife's blade was added during post-production with CGI effects.
 Anderson's death scene in which he is stabbed in the forehead and walks a few feet while talking before finally falling to his death, was not in the script but was inspired by a "real-life medical emergency" Craven had seen in a documentary about a person being stabbed through their head and walked into an emergency room.
 He thought it was "extraordinary if somebody was stabbed in the head and still be alive for a while".
 Craven also did not tell the studio that he was taking this approach for the death scene, jokingly saying he hoped he would not be fired the next day.